fbielejec/fbielejec.github.io/_posts/2026-05-15-aggressive-bear-short-gem.md

 | **Stage 3a** | $\geq$ 1/3 configs positive Calmar | **PASS** (32/32) |
 | **Stage 3b** | dominant `fit_window` in top 6 | **PASS** (w15, 6/6) |

-The Stage 1 NO-PASS deserves comment, because it would be easy to read it as "the model adds nothing over a naive baseline."
-That is not what is happening.
+The Stage 1 NO-PASS deserves comment, because it would be easy to read it as "the model adds nothing over a naive baseline.", but that is not what is happening.
 The naive equal-weight short holds 11 tokens equally, all the way through.
-Its max drawdown is structurally smaller than any 1-asset short can match -- the diversification across 11 names naturally floors the DD, at the cost of lower returns (+57.7% vs +87.2%).
+Its max drawdown is structurally smaller than any 1-asset short can match -- the diversification across 11 names naturally limits the impact from DD events -- at the cost of lower returns (+57.7% vs +87.2%).
 The GEM short with `top_n=1` is, by construction, more exposed to token event risks (see [next-phase ideas]({{ site.baseurl }}{% post_url 2026-05-15-aggressive-bear-short-gem %}#squeeze)).
 <!-- The naive short earns less return (+57.7% vs +87.2%) but loses less on its worst day, and Calmar rewards that. -->